kongondo/Blog/README.md

 #####Currently, this module will not work with existing Blog Profile installs!
 This may change in the future if there's demand.
 In comparison to the Blog Profile, there are differences in the Blog Pages' structure and names, Fields, Templates and Template Files names.

 * MarkupBlog replicates the Blog Profile.
-Hence, Fields, Templates, Template Files and a couple of Pages are installed where such, with similar names, do not already exist, i.e., installation is non-destructive.
+Hence, the 'items' Fields, Templates, Template Files and a couple of Pages are installed where such, with similar names, do not already exist, i.e., installation is non-destructive.
+* **Note that if even one item with a similar name (and path for Page items) already exists on your site, NONE of the items will be installed**.
+* In that case, however, ProcessBlog 'Dashboard' will still install but will not be very usable.
+You will have to manually uninstall it.
 * The root parent page of the Blog is named 'blog'.
-To use the module, make sure you have no such page directly under root, i.e. /blog/.
+To use the module, make sure you have no such page directly under root, i.e. **/blog/**.
 * Fields and Templates are prefixed with **blog_** and **blog-** respectively.
 They are also tagged **'blog'** for grouping in the ProcessWire Admin.
 * The module also adds 3 fields (biography, image and title) to the user template.
 These are needed for the Blog Author biography.
 * **On uninstall, all installed Fields, Templates, Template Files and Blog Pages are left untouched.
 If you need to remove them, you have to do it manually (or using the API)**.
 This is in order to protect existing data.